xwpongithub/vue-range-slider/README.md

 }
 ```

-2. In your template, encapsulate 'vue-range-slider' into the 'no-ssr' component to avoid redner the html on the server like this:
+2. In your template, encapsulate 'vue-range-slider' into the 'no-ssr' component to avoid render the html on the server like this:
 ```html
 <no-ssr>
     <vue-range-slider ref="slider"></vue-range-slider>